By default, all

 becomes full, does not apply to file-per-table tablespace

-To enable multiple tablespaces, start the server with the
+To enable file-per-table tablespaces, start the server with the

 --innodb_file_per_table option.
 For